 Using CSJ’s Conference Room ("Peace Room")

-CSJ’s van policies and pricing can be found here.
+Read information about CSJ’s van policies and pricing.
 We recommend that a request for a van be submitted at least two weeks prior to the requested date.
 During peak hours, no more than five vans will be assigned to a single group.
 There are additional fines for not adhering to van policies.
 All drivers must be van authorized by the Office of Risk Management, a process which can take 1-2 weeks depending on the driver’s licensing state.
-More information about CSJ vans, including the reservation request process and van authorization process, can be found here.
+Learn more information about CSJ vans, including the reservation request process and van authorization process.